blokks/legacy-docs/src/content/design-your-schedule/choose-your-layout.md

 ![Image: Portrait vs. landscape mode](https://blokks.co/docs/images/animation.gif)

 The default breakpoint for switching between mobile and desktop view is **480px** or **16em**.
-This works best for support on all devices.
-If needed, you [change this value](http://configure/breakpoints).
+This works best on all devices.
+If needed, you can [change this value](http://configure/breakpoints).

 For events with a lot of stages and acts this list can become quite long.
-Therefore, during the day or days of your event the mobile version of the embed will show the [*dashboard*](http://design/dashboard):
+Therefore, during the day or days of your event the mobile version of the embed will show the [*dashboard*](http://design/dashboard).

-![Image: Mobile dashboard](http://dashboard.png)

 The dashboard is a summary of acts that are playing now and coming up next.
 Read more about the dashboard in [this section](http://themes/structure#dashboard).

+![Image: Mobile dashboard](http://dashboard.png)

 <span class='note'>If you are [creating your own template](http://themes/intro) and don’t want to use the column or row layout, set the `data-layout` property to **custom**.</span>